SarahWeb-info/kapra-ecom/README.md

         button to add selected entries to cart (disabled , on able when enteries of tables are selected ) table with dynamic enteries

+backend :
+1 -the api for product listing is used for pages , home , collection , search sidemenus , filter , bestsellers etc . backend file : getProductList.js

+2 -when we click on a specific product , only then the api for product details will be used